-- Practice good posture in general to keep your shoulder blade and joint in their right positions.
+- Practice good posture in general to keep your shoulder blade and joint in their ideal positions.

 Other tips for taking care of your shoulder include:

-- DO NOT work with your arms above shoulder level for very long.
+- Do not work with your arms above shoulder level for a long time.
 If needed, use a foot stool or ladder.

 - Lift and carry objects close to your body.
 Try not to lift heavy loads away from your body or overhead.

 - Take regular breaks from any activity you do over and over again.

 - When reaching for something with your arm, your thumb should be pointing up.